rudelm/photo-renamer/README.md

 # PhotoRenamer

 ## What is this?
-This is a little ruby thor application which should help to rename pictures taken from Apple's iPhoto or Photo library.
-The pictures from this libraries are stored in a hidden folder named "masters".
+This used to be a little ruby thor application which should help to rename pictures taken from Apple's iPhoto or Photo library.
+I've rewritten the tool in python3 and intend to only work on the python version.

+The pictures from these libraries are stored in a hidden folder named "masters".
 This folder contains the original unmodified pictures.
 I intend to copy the files from this folder so that their parent directory is preserved (e.g. the event or album name), but I also want to add a timestamp of the pictures creation (taken from the exif information) and maybe an additional definable text field (e.g. for adding the location).

+The current Mac OS Photos version in High Sierra is able to export the pictures including their event names, if present.
+These exported files can also be used for renaming and do not require working inside the library master folder.

 ## Prerequisites
-You need to install the libexif library via brew with ``brew install libexif``
+You need to install python3 via brew with ``brew install python3``.
+Make also sure that you've installed [pipenv](https://robots.thoughtbot.com/how-to-manage-your-python-projects-with-pipenv) with ``pip3 install pipenv``.

 ## How to use
-During development you can execute the binary with ``bundle exec bin/photo_renamer``

-The thor application will tell you of available tasks and command parameters, if necessary.
+Change into the python subfolder and run ``pipenv install`` to install all requirements.

+You can enter the environment with ``pipenv shell``.
+In this shell you can now run the script with ``python photorenamer.py``.

+If you add the ``--help`` option to the script, it will explain the optional arguments.

 ## License
 MIT License

-Copyright (c) [2016] [Markus Rudel]
+Copyright (c) [2016-2018] [Markus Rudel]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal